BenRouhaMN/Calculator/README.md

 ### 1.2.1 Client–Server Separation

-Clients and servers evolve independently.
+The client and server must evolve independently.

-Backend services must not:
+Backend services MUST:

-- Contain UI-specific logic
+- Not embed UI logic
-- Depend on frontend implementation details
+- Not depend on specific frontend behavior
-- Break contracts when UI changes
+- Not break contracts due to UI changes

 ---

 ### 1.2.2 Statelessness

-Each request must contain all required information.
+Each request must contain all necessary information.

 The server MUST NOT store session state between requests.